HCL-TECH-SOFTWARE/connections-doc/source/admin/install/tiny_editors/c_toolbar.md

-# Toolbar components and the toolbar definition {#toolbar .concept}
+# Toolbar components and the toolbar definition

 The toolbar is the main interface of the editor.
 This section covers how the components of the toolbar relate to the toolbar definition in the config.js.